 Each story in the If I Were A Farmer series features a contemporary child with a pet.
 The child imagines himself or herself as a farmer having an adventure in which he or she is the hero.
 Each page contains the child’s narration, enhanced by a full-page, colored illustration that clearly displays the action of the adventure and also places both the child and the pet into the action.
 The prose is aimed at pre-school or K-3, but some farm terminology may need to be explained by an adult.

-Although I plan to write many other books, including novels for adults and teens, presently I have just two books that are not in either of the two series described above.
+Although I plan to write many other books, including novels for adults and teens, presently I have just three books that are not in either of the two series described above.

 What I Saw on the Farm is not part of a series, nor is it inspired by actual events.
 Unlike the characters in my two series, the characters in What I Saw on the Farm are not limited by the reality of farm life.
 When these modern-day children return to school from a field trip to the farm, the principal asks them, "What did you see on the farm, children."